askme143/madcamp_android_basic/README.md

 Exercise stroy box shows history of your exercise.
 You can add the picture of that time if you click +add button.
 ![health-tab-1](/sample-images/health_tab_1.jpg)
 ![health-tab-2](/sample-images/health_tab_2.jpg)

+## Notice

+There was an update on Samsung Health and Samsung Health SDK.
+Now this code doesn't work on Samsung Health with version >= 6.11